Copyright infringement: Criminal law

 Punishment of copyright infringement varies case-by-case across countries.
 Convictions may include jail time or severe fines for each instance of copyright infringement.
 In the United States, wilful copyright infringement carries a maximum fine of $150,000 per instance.

 Article 61 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) requires that signatory countries establish criminal procedures and penalties in cases of "willful trademark counterfeiting or copyright piracy on a commercial scale".
 Copyright holders have demanded that states provide criminal sanctions for all types of copyright infringement.

 The first criminal provision in US copyright law was added in 1897, which established a misdemeanor penalty for "unlawful performances and representations of copyrighted dramatic and musical compositions" if the violation had been "willful and for profit".
 Criminal copyright infringement requires that the infringer acted "for the purpose of commercial advantage or private financial gain".
 To establish criminal liability, the prosecutor must first show the basic elements of copyright infringement: ownership of a valid copyright, and the violation of one or more of the copyright holder's exclusive rights.
-The government must then establish that defendant wilfully infringed or, in other words, possessed the necessary mens rea.
-Misdemeanor infringement has a very low threshold in terms of number of copies and the value of the infringed works.
+The government must then establish that the defendant wilfully infringed or, in other words, possessed the necessary mens rea.
+Misdemeanor infringement has a very low threshold in terms of the number of copies and the value of the infringed works.

 The ACTA trade agreement, signed in May 2011 by the United States, Japan, and the EU, requires that its parties add criminal penalties, including incarceration and fines, for copyright and trademark infringement, and obligated the parties to actively police for infringement.

 United States v.
 LaMacchia 871 F.Supp.
 535 (1994) was a case decided by the United States District Court for the District of Massachusetts which ruled that, under the copyright and cybercrime laws effective at the time, committing copyright infringement for non-commercial motives could not be prosecuted under criminal copyright law.
 The ruling gave rise to what became known as the "LaMacchia Loophole", wherein criminal charges of fraud or copyright infringement would be dismissed under current legal standards, so long as there was no profit motive involved.

-The United States No Electronic Theft Act (NET Act), a federal law passed in 1997, in response to LaMacchia, provides for criminal prosecution of individuals who engage in copyright infringement under certain circumstances, even when there is no monetary profit or commercial benefit from the infringement.
+The United States No Electronic Theft Act (NET Act), a federal law passed in 1997 in response to LaMacchia, provides for criminal prosecution of individuals who engage in copyright infringement under certain circumstances, even when there is no monetary profit or commercial benefit from the infringement.
 Maximum penalties can be five years in prison and up to $250,000 in fines.
 The NET Act also raised statutory damages by 50%.
 The court's ruling explicitly drew attention to the shortcomings of current law that allowed people to facilitate mass copyright infringement while being immune to prosecution under the Copyright Act.

-Proposed laws such as the Stop Online Piracy Act broaden the definition of "willful infringement", and introduce felony charges for unauthorised media streaming.
+Proposed laws such as the Stop Online Piracy Act broaden the definition of "willful infringement", and introduce felony charges for unauthorized media streaming.
 These bills are aimed towards defeating websites that carry or contain links to infringing content, but have raised concerns about domestic abuse and internet censorship.